Noel Pearson: Early life and education

+Career and advocacy

 1990s

-In 1990 Pearson co-founded the Cape York Land Council, and resigned in 1996.
-In 1993 Pearson acted as representative to the traditional owners in the first land claim to the Flinders Island and Cape Melville National Park, a claim which was successful, although the owners have yet to receive title.
-He continues to advise a number of Indigenous organisations in Cape York.

-In 1993, he was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year for the World's Indigenous People.
+In 1990 Pearson co-founded the Cape York Land Council, where he was executive director until his resignation in 1996.
+In 1993 he acted as representative to the traditional owners in the first land claim to the Flinders Island and Cape Melville National Park, a claim which was successful.
+He was still undertaking his studies while working at the land council.
+In 1993, Pearson was one of six Indigenous Australians who jointly presented the Boyer Lectures "Voices of the Land" for the International Year for the World's Indigenous People.

-Following the Mabo decision of the High Court of Australia Pearson played a key part in negotiations over the Native Title Act 1993 (Cth) as a member of the Indigenous negotiating team.
+Following the Mabo decision of the High Court of Australia Pearson played a key part in negotiations over the Native Title Act 1993 as a member of the 21-strong Indigenous team, led by led by Mick Dodson and Lowitja O'Donoghue, negotiating with prime minister Paul Keating.
+As a 27-year-old law student in his final year, he was the youngest in the group.
+The bill passed into law on 22 December 1993.

+According to Tim Rowse, during four terms of Coalition government from 1996 until 2007, Pearson "was forced to reposition himself".
+In 1999, he founded the Cape York Partnership in association with the Queensland Government, after developing his ideas to transform the lives of Cape York Indigenous people by focusing on personal responsibility, and a move away from "passive welfare".